 The site was originally created for some friends who were teachers in a local school.
 Knowing that I was a web designer, they came to me complaining that they couldn't find a site that was child friendly and "wasn't trying to sell the kids something"!
 So with the help of 'Bruce the Spruce' (the site's Christmas Tree logo) I made a little site for them to use with their classes.

-As a Christian, the most important part of Christmas to me is the Christmas Story, when we remember and celebrate that Jesus was born in Bethlehem 2000 years ago.
+As a Christian, the most important part of Christmas to me is the Christmas Story, when we remember and celebrate that Jesus was born in Bethlehem around 2000 years ago.

 I'm also an all round 'Christmas Nut' listening to Christmas Carols and songs throughout the year.
 And to really get me into the Christmas spirit, I have to watch 'The Muppets Christmas Carol'!
-Through researching and creating the site, I've also become a Christmasologist (yes, that's a thing).
+Through researching and creating the site, I've also become a Christmasologist (yes, that's really a thing).

 If you need a contributor about a Christmas item, I'm happy to help!

 I'm in the UK, so am on UK time!